General Tips for Teaching Sexual Health

 Refer to Ground Rules During Discussions

-• If there is a concern of sexual abuse, follow your school board policy and procedure.
+- If there is a concern of sexual abuse, follow your school board policy and procedure for reporting immediately.

 Challenge Negative Attitudes

-Help students challenge negative attitudes by asking some of the following questions to the entire group:
+Help students challenge negative attitudes by asking some of these questions to the entire group:

-• Summarize and give challenging examples such as, 'So has every woman who wears sexy/provocative clothes been sexually assaulted?” or “Have women who have not worn sexy/provocative clothes been sexually assaulted?”
+- Summarize and give challenging examples such as, "So has every person who wears sexy/provocative clothes been sexually assaulted?” or “Have people who have NOT worn sexy/provocative clothes been sexually assaulted?”

 Use Distancing Techniques